OBarronCS/seabox/README.md

 Seabox works best with prebuilt images, such as those [defined here](https://github.com/89luca89/distrobox/blob/main/docs/compatibility.md#containers-distros).
 [Dokken images](https://github.com/test-kitchen/dokken-images) are also great, as they come pre-installed with tools to make them appear like a full OS, and are built daily with convenience in mind - in the Dokken Ubuntu containers, for example, `apt update` has already been run, avoiding the need to run it manually upon entering the container for the first time.

 Most base images, such as `ubuntu:latest`, `fedora`, `alpine`, and `archlinux` do not come pre-installed with sudo.
 Seabox will attempt to detect this and prompt to install sudo on initial entry.
-Using the pre-baked images mentioned above can help avoid the time delay on initial entry that it takes to install sudo for these cases.
+Using the pre-baked images mentioned above can help avoid the time delay on initial entry caused by installing sudo for these cases.

 Seabox will match a user in the container to correspond to the user on the host, and set up file mapping permissions correctly so the user can access files through the mount as if it were the host user.
 In case the container doesn't already have an "normal" user (id >= 1000), one would be created and given sudo permissions so as to act as a counterpart to the host user.

 `seabox` will invoke `sudo podman` with flags such as `--privileged`,`network` mode is set to `host` for easy ability to run networked programs.
-Additionally, the current working directory will be mounted to `/mount` inside the container (unless changed by -d), letting you share files with the host.
+Additionally, the current working directory will be mounted to `/mount/` inside the container (unless changed by -d), letting you share files with the host.
 Run `seabox create --dry-run` to see the commandline flags that are passed to podman.

 ## Idmapped file mounts